 A commonly heard view of integrity is the belief that "you've either got it or you don't".
-However, Pianter-Morland and Werhane (2008) argue that character is never fully formed, but always vulnerable to circumstances and that people are malleable, responding in fascinating ways to their environment, peers and pressures around them.
-Similarly Shaw (2008) posits that as humans we mirror the central features of culture and time and various social pressures always affect us.
-He explains ethical relativism, being the theory that what is right is determined by what a culture or society says is right, and that the moral system of the society in which the act occurs, is a key criterion for distinguishing right from wrong and for judging the ethical standard of an action.
+However, Painter-Morland and Werhane (2008) argue that character is never fully formed, but always vulnerable to circumstances, and that people are malleable, responding in fascinating ways to their environment, peers and pressures around them.
+Similarly, Shaw (2008) posits that as humans we mirror the central features of culture and time, and various social pressures always affect us, however he argues against ethical relativism being the theory that what is right is determined by what a culture or society says is right, and that the moral system of the society in which the act occurs, is a key criterion for judging the ethical standard of an action.

-This theory is re-iterated in psychological, philosophical, and sociological literature, including the findings of analytic philosopher, Harman (2000) insisting on human behaviour being dependent not on character, but mainly on one's situation ie. in the contexts within which they function.
+A similar view, reiterated in psychological, philosophical and sociological literature, including the findings of analytic philosopher Harman (2000), insists on human behaviour being dependent not on character, but mainly on one's situation, i.e. in the contexts within which they function.
 This includes the impact of broader societal factors and individuals tacitly referring to role models in their moral judgments.
-Therefore a great deal of what we take as "character" is in fact due to specific social settings that reinforces conduct (Pianter-Morland & Werhane, 2008).
-Ahmed, Chung and Eichenseher (2003); Guffey and McCartney (2008) and Shaw (2008) claim that the personal standards that people adopt are formed in large part from the influence of others in their lives and that ethics and moral judgement involve the application of basic guidelines of societal values and standards.
-These views are re-iterated by Frank (2005), who recognises that psychologists specialising in social behaviour argue that behavioural variances are much more likely explained by situational details rather than by stable differences in individual traits.
-Ethical attitudes are thought to first be developed at home and later strongly influenced by the standards of an individuals' surrounding community, with the improper or even criminal behaviour of others influencing some individual's behaviour (O'Leary, 2009).
+Therefore a great deal of what is considered "character" is in fact due to specific social settings that reinforces conduct (Painter-Morland & Werhane, 2008).
+Ahmed et al. (2003); Guffey and McCartney (2008), and Shaw (2008) claim that the personal standards that people adopt are formed in large part from the influence of others in their lives, and that ethics and moral judgement involve the application of basic guidelines of societal values and standards.
+These views are reiterated by Frank (2005), who recognises that psychologists specialising in social behaviour argue that behavioural variances are much more likely explained by situational details rather than by stable differences in individual traits.

+Ethical standards are thought to first be developed at home and later strongly influenced by the standards of an individual's surrounding community, with the improper or even criminal behaviour of others influencing some individuals' behaviour (O'Leary, 2009).

-Pianter-Morland and Werhane (2008) agree that a growing body of literature insists on the imbrication of individuals in the contexts within which they function and role models that individuals tacitly refer to in their moral judgments.
-They highlight however that many decision making models currently used within the business ethics field are designed exclusively excluding the effects of systemic influences, very often ignoring the impact of cultural and societal assumptions and underestimating the effect of power dynamics.
-In order to comprehend the nature and extent of this influence as suggested by the literature, findings of ethical rationale studies are further explored.
+Painter-Morland and Werhane (2008) agree that a growing body of literature insists on the imbrication of individuals in the contexts within which they function and role models that individuals tacitly refer to in their moral judgments.
+They highlight however that many decision-making models currently used within the business ethics field are designed exclusively to exclude the effects of systemic influences, very often ignoring the impact of cultural and societal assumptions and underestimating the effect of power dynamics.
+In order to comprehend the nature and extent of this influence as suggested by the literature, findings of ethics determinant studies are further explored.

-Findings of societal influence on ethical rationale
+Findings of societal influence on ethical standards

-Shaw (2008) recognises that social pressures may affect behaviour, concluding in his research that faced with the fear of violating group norms, about two-thirds of the population will yield to the group.
-Similarly Ogunyemi (2013) posits that no matter the good desires generated within business ethics teachings, individuals with an external locus of control may continue taking their cue from their environment.
-It has been found that the majority of the adult population, including accountants, possess conventional levels of moral reasoning with evidence suggesting that these can be influenced by external factors, including religion, legal systems, political system and specific regulations, rather than universal principles (Jackling et al., 2007).
+Shaw (2008) recognises that social pressures may affect behaviour, concluding in his research that faced with the fear of violating group norms, about two thirds of the population will yield to the group.
+Similarly, Ogunyemi (2013) posits that no matter the good desires generated within business ethics teachings, individuals with an external locus of control may continue taking their cue from their environment.
+It has been found that the majority of the adult population, including accountants, possess conventional levels of moral reasoning, with evidence suggesting that these can be influenced by external factors, including religion, legal systems, the political system and specific regulations, rather than universal principles (Jackling et al., 2007).